Rishikant181/Rettiwt-API/README.md

 ## Cloud environment

-When using this library in an application deployed to a cloud service, the library might throw error 429, even when under rate limits.
+When using this library in an application deployed in a cloud environment, the library might throw error 429, even when under rate limits.
 This happens because Twitter's v1.1 API endpoints seemingly blocks access from cloud services' IP ranges.
 These v1.1 API endpoints are the ones used for authentication and as such, authentication tasks are blocked while deployed on cloud environments.

-This issue can be bypassed by using a proxy only for authentication, using the following code snippet:
+This issue can be bypassed by using a proxy only for authentication, using the following code snippet for creating a new Rettiwt instance:

 `const rettiwt = new Rettiwt({ authProxyUrl: PROXY_URL });`